RWKV-Vibe/RWKV-Inference-Performance-Test/README_EN.md

 args.MODEL_NAME = '/path/to/your/rwkv-model'
 ```

-After configuration, run the following command in terminal to start the test script:
+After configuration, switch to `RUN-RWKV`, run the following command in terminal to start the test script:

 ```bash
 python rwkv-pip-test.py